Pixee-Bot-Python/CityOfPhiladelphia_databridge-etl-tools/README.md

             * Args:
                 * `--json_schema_s3_key` TEXT
                 * `--with_srid` BOOLEAN Likely only needed for certain views.
 This controls whether the geopetl frompostgis() function exports with geom_with_srid.
 That wont work for some views so just export without. [default: True]
-        * `extract-json-schema` Extracts a dataset's schema in Oracle into a JSON file in S3
+        * `extract-json-schema` Extracts a dataset's schema in Postgres into a JSON file in S3
         * `load` Loads from S3 to a postgres table, usually etl_staging.